 The problem is...

 I hated it.
-But if you didn't conform, people would brand you 'boring'.
+But, if you didn't conform, people would brand you 'boring'.
 There is no room for introverts here.
 You will simply be crushed under the egos of narcissistic juggernauts.

 Large crowds.
 Strangers.
 Drunk people.
 Rowdy and volatile situations.
 These are all things that send my anxieties through the roof.
 I spend most of the night on edge, analysing every detail of the room.
 Escape routes, possible threats, potential weapons.
 I have no control.
 And the only way to regain any is to analyse everything.
 To come up with a plan for every possible scenario.

 I found the only way achieve this, was to not think about anything at all.
 It sounds simple enough.
-But for me, the only way to achieve this is to get so off-my-face that my brain can’t think of anything to worry about.
-Or, at least, so it can’t remember any of it in the morning.
+But for me, the only way to achieve this is to get so intoxicated that my brain didn't have the ability to think of anything to worry about.
+Or, at least, so it couldn't remember any of it in the morning.

 Looking back, this behaviour made me hate myself.
 It made me selfish, angry and often unapproachable.
 I would spend my nights unable to sleep and my days unable to get out of bed.
 I would snap at anybody that attempted to save me from myself.

 The trouble with a coping mechanism is that it never addresses the problem.
 It doesn't ever make you feel better.
 It just delays the onset of despair.
 And amplifies it when it arrives.

 Creative people pay attention to things in far greater detail.
 While this is our gift, it is also our curse.
 Attention to detail is the difference between painting a picture and a masterpiece.
 But it is also this attention to detail that makes us ruminate.
 It is the reason we can't let go easily.
 The reason we play scenarios out in our heads over and over again.
 The reason we can always see how we could have done things better.

 So how do we deal with this?